gkadeoti/datahakerman_final_project/README.md

 # Model Building
 Step 1:  Prepare the dataset for modelling
-* 1a Read in the combined dataset
+* 1a: Read in the combined dataset
-* 1b Inspect the dataset
+* 1b: Inspect the dataset
-* 1c Drop duplicate and irrelevant columns in dataframe
+* 1c: Drop duplicate and irrelevant columns in dataframe

 Step 2:
 * 2a: Set the train_test_split for the dataset at 0.3 (test) and 0.7 (train).
 * 2b: Set the label and save path.

 Step 3:
-3. Use Autogluon Tabular Predictor to build model and evaluate features.
+* 3: Use Autogluon Tabular Predictor to build model and evaluate features.
 See documentation : https://auto.gluon.ai/dev/tutorials/tabular/tabular-quick-start.html

+# Repository Structure
+- inputs/data
+- models
+- outputs
+- .gitignore
+- README.md
+- TS01_API_Access_.ipynb
+- TS02_Dataframe_Merging.ipynb
+- TS03_Data_Exploration.ipynb
+- TS04_Model_Building.ipynb
+- environment.yml
+- requirements.txt